sooriyaarachchi/pybites.github.io-src/content/pytest-fixtures.md

 * In the tests that use other arguments like `@pytest.mark.parametrize` and `capfd` (in `test_search_item` and `test_show_items` respectively), the fixture argument comes first!

-And now I can ditch these lines of code which where duplicated multiple times:
+And now I can ditch these lines of code which were duplicated multiple times:

 	items = list(_setup_items())
 	cart = Groceries(items=items)